Published on in Urology Update

 Expanding access to care for BEEC

 Since 2009, pediatric urologists at Children’s Hospital of Philadelphia (CHOP) led by Aseem Shukla, MD, have provided care and helped build capacity in India to provide surgical interventions to children with BEEC and advance scientific knowledge about BEEC through research.
 Our team has collaborated with doctors from Cincinnati Children’s Hospital and Seattle Children’s Hospital, as well as the host surgical team at Civil Hospital Amdavad and B.J.
 Medical College in India.
+Watch the following video to learn more about this collaborative and how it's impacting the lives of children and families around the world:

 Since this partnership began, we have used a three-pronged approach to improve pediatric urologic services: